hamk-uas/datacube-storage-lab/README.md

 ### Benchmark load times

-On CSC Puhti, for benchmarking local NVMe storage, the Slurm batch script below first copies the files to NVMe.
+On CSC Puhti, for benchmarking a compute node's local NVMe storage, the Slurm batch script below first copies the files to the NVMe.
 Fill in your CSC username and project number in place of the placeholders `<USERNAME>` and `<PROJECT_NUMBER>`.

 ```shell
 #SBATCH --account=project_<PROJECT_NUMBER>